3lackrukh/atlas-live_codes/Structs/README.md

-# README.md for GitHub Repository Demonstrating Typedef and Struct Concepts in C
+# README.md for GitHub Repository Demonstrating Typedef and Struct Concepts in C for Atlas C24

 ## Introduction
 This repository demonstrates the use of typedef and struct keywords in C programming.

-These keywords are essential for creating more readable and maintainable code by allowing developers to define custom data types and aliases for existing ones.
+These keywords are essential for creating more readable and maintainable code by
+- allowing developers to define custom data types
+- and aliases for existing ones.

 This guide provides examples and explanations to help you understand how to effectively use these features in your C programs.

 ## Table of Contents
 - Introduction